eXist-db/atom-existdb/README.md

 ## Installation Instructions

+### Prerequisites

+If you have not done it yet, install the `language-jsoniq` package into Atom for XQuery support.

-The package requires a small support app to be installed in the eXist-db instance you want to access, so you need to clone and build this first (requires apache ant):
+The eXist-db package requires a small support app to be installed in the database instance you want to access, so you need to clone and build this first (requires apache ant):

 ```shell
 git clone https://github.com/wolfgangmm/atom-editor-support.git